Frequently Asked Questions About Tires and Car Insurance

 First and foremost, car insurance does not cover normal wear and tear of tires, even if you have full coverage auto insurance.
 Many things degrade over time, but insurance is in place to cover unexpected events, not the normal breaking down of things.
 Is tire damage covered by insurance?
 Again, normal damage to tires is not covered.
 You cannot file an insurance claim for this type of damage.

 In other words, if your tires become cracked and worn, you’ll need to head over to the tire store and replace them on your own dime, that is, unless you have a warranty with the manufacturer or installer.

-Does car insurance cover slashed tires?
+Does car insurance cover tires that were slashed?

 If someone happens to slash your tires, you might want to determine who your enemies are.
 You should also file a police report and contact your insurance company within 24 hours of the incident.

-But with regard to car insurance, you’ll need to have comprehensive coverage in place to get your tires replaced via your insurance company.
+Does auto insurance cover tires if they have been vandalized?
+Yes, but you’ll need to have comprehensive coverage in place to get your tires replaced via your insurance company.

 For example, say they only slash one tire.
 Typically, you’ll want your tires to match up, so buying one replacement might not make sense.

 Additionally, insurance providers might depreciate the value of the tire based on its age and mileage, so you wouldn’t get the full value of the slashed tire.